The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “Don’t worry.
 We’ll get through this, and hopefully, we’ll be able to save those people we love.”

 Tears fell from Lily’s eyes.
 She tried to hide it at first, but she couldn’t keep herself from crying.
-I offered her my shoulder; I’m sure Maddie would do the same if she’s awake…
+I offered her my shoulder; I was sure Maddie would do the same if she’s awake…

 Meanwhile, the Marquise of Monfort wasn’t taking any chances.
 She would send a scouting party ahead of us from time to time since we haven’t really exited the borders of the royal fiefs.
 Our travel so far had been uneventful.